Machsom Watch: Organizational structure

-Controversies

-The Beit-Iba checkpoint violin incident
+Beit-Iba checkpoint violin incident

 On 9 November 2004, members of Machsom Watch released a video of IDF soldiers requiring Wissam Tayam, a Palestinian violinist, to play his instrument at a checkpoint.
-The IDF announced that the soldier had acted insensitively and reprimanded him, but later declared that the violinist had been playing voluntarily.
+The IDF announced that the soldier had acted insensitively and reprimanded him, but later declared that the violinist had played voluntarily.
 The violinist later rejected the IDF's assessment, stating that he never offered to play and that the soldiers had asked him to do so.
-The Maschom Watch observers said that they did not hear the discussion between the violinist and the soldiers and did not speak Arabic, which Tayam speaks.
+The Machsom Watch observers said that they did not hear the discussion between the violinist and the soldiers, and that they did not speak Tayam's language, which is Arabic.
 A month after the incident, Tayam was invited to attend a seminar for violinists at a kibbutz in Western Galilee.

-Criticisms of Machsom Watch
+Criticism

 During a two-hour meeting with members of the group in March 2006, IDF Chief of Staff Dan Halutz told the women that: "Humanitarianism is not exclusively owned by Machsom Watch and it is tested not only at the checkpoints, but also in preventing suicide bombers from reaching the markets of Tel Aviv and Netanya."

-In fall 2008, company commanders in the Military Police's Taoz Battalion began filming Machson Watch's activities as a result of repeated complaints from soldiers that Machson Watch and similar organizations were disrupting the work at the checkpoints and entering restricted areas without permission.
+In fall 2008, company commanders in the Military Police's Taoz Battalion began filming Machsom Watch's activities as a result of repeated complaints from soldiers that Machsom Watch and similar organizations were disrupting the work at the checkpoints and entering restricted areas without permission.

 In 2006, a soldier complained that Machsom Watch activists had verbally attacked him, calling him a "Nazi" and other profanities as he asked Palestinians to stand in line for an ID check at a checkpoint leading into Israel.
 The woman involved in the incident subsequently apologized.

 Machsom Watch has refused to aid Palestinians who were tortured by Palestinian Authority in their battle for compensation for the torture, arguing that doing so would legitimize the Israeli occupation, and that its role as a political organization (opposing the occupation) conflicts here with its role in securing human rights.

-Support of Machsom Watch
+Support and awards

 In March 2004, the group was awarded the Emil Grunzweig Human Rights Award by the Association for Civil Rights in Israel for "their remarkable activities and ongoing surveillance of operations of the armed forces at checkpoints in the occupied territories, at a time of general indifference and waning sensitivity to the human rights of Palestinians".

 In an editorial of March 8, 2006, Haaretz argued that organizations like Machsom Watch should not be viewed negatively in Israel: "This organization – like other human rights organizations, each of which focuses on a different consequence of the occupation – is the least that Israeli citizens can do to try to prevent injustices stemming from the occupation.
 Life under the anomaly of an occupation regime produces strange solutions, such as the presence of women alongside soldiers in an effort to ensure a more humane routine.
 The human rights organizations are the state's pride, not a threat that must be liquidated or minimized."